yownas/vzsh/README.md

 ## Installation

 Copy vzsh somewhere where admin-users will have access to it.
 Users then need to create a folder ~/.vz/ where they put a file ~/.vz/hosts that contains a list of OpenVZ hosts.
+One per line, comments with # are allowed.
+Then create a ssh-key-pair with vzsh -g.

+In the OpenVZ hosts you need to place vzshd in ~root/bin/vzshd and create an ini-file, ~root/.vz/vzshd.ini that controlls who can log in.

+Example ~root/.vz/vzshd.ini:

+    [groups]
+    wheel:user1

+    [vzcts]
+    www.example.com:user2
+    *:@wheel

+In ~root/.ssh/authorized_keys you need to add the public keys generated in the step above.

+If permissions are correct everything should be up and running now.
+(Probably not.
+Since this is still in early development.)